SpaceX’s historic encore: Astronauts arrive at space station

 CAPE CANAVERAL, Fla.
 (AP) — SpaceX delivered two astronauts to the International Space Station for NASA on Sunday, following up a historic liftoff with an equally smooth docking in yet another first for Elon Musk’s company.

 With test pilots Doug Hurley and Bob Behnken poised to take over manual control if necessary, the SpaceX Dragon capsule pulled up to the station and docked automatically, no assistance needed.
-The linkup occurred 262 miles (422 kilometers) above the China-Mongolia border.

-”Congratulations on a phenomenal accomplishment and welcome to the International Space Station,” SpaceX Mission Control radioed from Hawthorne, California.
+The hatches swung open a few hours later, and the two Dragon riders floated into the orbiting lab and embraced the three station residents.

+Unlike the SpaceX and NASA flight control rooms, where everyone was spaced well apart, there was no social distancing or masks needed in orbit.

+“The whole world saw this mission, and we are so, so proud of everything you have done for our country and, in fact, to inspire the world,” NASA Administrator Jim Bridenstine said in a call from Mission Control in Houston.

+Hurley credited SpaceX and added, ““It’s great to get the United States back in the crewed launch business.”

-It was the first time a privately built and owned spacecraft carried astronauts to the orbiting lab in its nearly 20 years.
+It was the first time a privately built and owned spacecraft carried astronauts to the space station in its more than 20 years of existence.
 NASA considers this the opening volley in a business revolution encircling Earth and eventually stretching to the moon and Mars.

-“Bravo on a magnificent moment in spaceflight history,” NASA’s Mission Control piped in from Houston.

-NASA astronaut Chris Cassidy greeted the incoming crew by ringing the ship’s bell aboard the space station.
+“NASA is not going to purchase, own and operate rockets and capsules the way we used to,” Bridenstine said. “”We’re going to partner with commercial industry.”

-The docking occurred a little early, barely 19 hours after a SpaceX Falcon 9 rocket blasted off Saturday afternoon from Kennedy Space Center, the nation’s first astronaut launch to orbit from home soil in nearly a decade.
+The docking occurred barely 19 hours after a SpaceX Falcon 9 rocket blasted off Saturday afternoon from Kennedy Space Center, the nation’s first astronaut launch to orbit from home soil in nearly a decade and drawing a Washington delegation led by President Donald Trump.
+NASA said peak viewership online hit 10 million.

-Despite the coronavirus pandemic, thousands jammed surrounding beaches, bridges and towns to watch as SpaceX became the world’s first private company to send astronauts into orbit, and ended a nine-year launch drought for NASA.
+Despite the coronavirus pandemic, thousands jammed surrounding beaches, bridges and towns as SpaceX ended a nine-year launch drought for NASA.
 The achievement, years in the making, is expected to drive down launch costs so more people might be able to afford a ticket to space in the coming years.

-A few hours before docking, the Dragon riders reported that their capsule, newly named Endeavour after the retired shuttle, was performing beautifully.
-Just in case, they slipped back into their pressurized launch suits and helmets for the rendezvous.

-Gleaming white in the sunlight, the Dragon was easily visible from a few miles out, its nose cone open and exposing its docking hook as well as a blinking light.
-The capsule loomed ever larger on live NASA TV as it closed the gap.
+Behnken told the welcoming committee at NASA’s Johnson Space Center that the Dragon was “a slick vehicle” and said he was surprised at how rough the ride was on the latter part of ascent, compared with the space shuttle, which he and Hurley rode twice.

+“Dragon was huffing and puffing all the way into orbit,” he said.

 NASA turned to private industry to pick up the slack following the shuttle fleet’s retirement, hiring SpaceX and Boeing in 2014 for space station taxi services.
 Boeing’s first astronaut flight isn’t expected until next year.

 NASA has yet to decide how long Hurley and Behnken will spend at the space station, somewhere between one and four months.
-While they’re there, the Dragon test pilots will join NASA’s Cassidy and two Russian station residents in performing experiments and possibly spacewalks to install fresh station batteries.
+While they’re there, they’ll join NASA’s Chris Cassidy and two Russian station residents in performing experiments and possibly spacewalks to install fresh station batteries.

 While U.S. astronauts will continue to catch a ride on Russian Soyuz rockets, it will be through a barter system now that NASA’s commercial crew program has finally taken flight.
 NASA had been shelling out tens of millions of dollars for every Soyuz seat.